Lee Conlee House's Prevention Program

-To educate the community about domestic, dating, and sexual violence and motivate community members to take individual and collective action to stop violence against women.
-Our group is made up of people from the community who are interested in educating people on violence and its impact not only in people’s personal lives but on the community as a whole.
+To educate the community about domestic, dating, and sexual violence and motivate community members to take individual and collective action to stop domestic violence.
+The goal is not only to educate people on violence and its impact one one's personal life, but on the community as a whole.
 We focus our work within the community on the four factors of the social-ecological model in order to have the greatest impact in Putnam County:

 For more info »